system76/tech-docs/src/models/thelio-major-b2/repairs.md

 **Fig. 10:** Thelio internals with Top Case completely removed.

 ## Replacing the Top Case
-Top Case replacement is simple and requires, at most, a cross-head (Phillips) screwdriver.
+This guide explains how to replace the Thelio’s Top Case after performing maintenance.

 **Tools required**: Fingers or Cross-head (Phillips) screwdriver